 The turbines will be uniform in color and painted with a non-reflective/off-white color designed to minimize visual impacts.
-The towers and blades, including those with LNTE, will be of a color, design, operation, and appearance consistent with other turbines in the area.
+The towers and blades, including the LNTE fittings, will be of a color, design, operation, and appearance consistent with other turbines in the area.
 No advertising or graphics will be placed on any part of the tower or blades; however, the turbines will be clearly numbered for identification and emergency response.
 The towers will not be illuminated except as required by the FAA.
 The FAA requires obstruction lighting or marking of structures over 200 feet (60 meters) above MSL because they have the potential to obstruct air navigation.
+The Project will utilize a full coverage Aircraft Detection Lighting System (ADLS).
+The ADLS units will be positioned to provide full 360-degree surveillance of the airspace around the wind farm in order to provide advance detection of approaching aircraft and automatic activation of the wind farm obstruction lighting at sufficient ranges for operational safety in compliance with FAA regulations.
+The system will turn off the obstruction lighting when aircraft have cleared the control zone around the wind farm or at altitudes above the wind farm regulatory minimums.
 DCW will request FAA approval of a lighting plan that is compliant with the FAA's requirements.